snabbdom/snabbdom/README.md

 You can attach a function to an event on a vnode by supplying an object at `on` with a property corresponding to the name of the event you want to listen to.
-The function will be called when the event happens and will be passed the event object that belongs to it.
+The function will be called when the event happens and will be passed to the event object that belongs to it.

 ```mjs
 function clickHandler(ev) {